B i o g r a p h y

 In October 2019, he took a group of student musicians to Yilan, Taiwan to perform in the Yilan International Arts Festival, representing the United States (the third American ensemble in the festival's history).

-Dr. Perry is a member of the National Association for Music Education, Alpha Chi and Phi Kappa Phi National Honor Societies, NAfME, the Maryland Music Educators Association, and is alumnus of Kappa Kappa Psi-National Honorary Band Fraternity.
+Dr. Perry is a member of the National Association for Music Education (NafME), Alpha Chi and Phi Kappa Phi National Honor Societies, the Maryland Music Educators Association, The International Trumpet Guild, Technology in Music Education (Ti:ME) and is an alumnus of Kappa Kappa Psi-National Honorary Band Fraternity.

-He lives in Gaithersburg, Maryland with his wife, Deborah and son, Peter.
+He lives in Montgomery Village, Maryland with his wife, Deborah and son, Peter.